-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - St. Margaret's uses a wide range of technology.
-This includes computers, laptops, tablets and other digital devices, the internet and our learning platform.
-All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St. Margaret's recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022 and EYFS 2021, St. Margaret's has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found in the staffroom/ website.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Social Media policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - St. Margaret's Collier Street uses a wide range of technology.
+This includes computers, laptops, iPads and other digital devices, the internet, our learning platform and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St. Margaret's Collier Street recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+In accordance with KCSIE and EYFS: - St. Margaret's Collier Street has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found on the website.

-6.2 Appropriate filtering and monitoring
+6.2 Appropriate filtering and monitoring on school/college devices and networks